CudaText-addons/cuda_spell_checker/readme/readme.txt

 you need to copy/update this file to the CudaText folder "data/lexlib".

 2)
-You can enable permanent checking after a) file opening, b) text editing.
+You can enable permanent checking after:
+  a) file opening (Check spelling when opening files)
+  b) text editing (Check spelling while editing (after pause)).
-See the topic above in this readme-file, about menu "Options / Settings-plugins / Spell Checker", you can do changes from that menu too, it is the same as editing file install.inf by hands.
+See the topic above in this readme-file, about menu "Options / Settings-plugins / Spell Checker"

-2a) For file opening.
-Use API event "on_open", write it to file "py/cuda_spell_checker/install.inf" like this:
-[item1]
-section=events
-events=on_open

-2b) For text editing.
-Use API event "on_change_slow", write it to the same install.inf file like this:
-[item1]
-section=events
-events=on_change_slow

-2c) If both API events are needed, write them comma-separated:
-[item1]
-section=events
-events=on_open,on_change_slow

-Note: file install.inf is overwritten on each plugin update/installation, so backup this file.

 3)
 High-Speed Checking and Smart Caching: